 The first semester of this course introduces freshman to the Bible; its various versions, how it is organized, and how to study it.
 Creation and God's grace on the families in the Old Testament are covered.
-2nd Semester is an introduction to the life and times of Jesus Christ.
+And introduction to the life and times of Jesus Christ.